-Several methods have been proposed to verify the adequacy of the GPD hypothesis or to directly select a threshold q_b which produces a good fit to the GPD.
-For example,

-Davison and Smith [1990] and Lang et al. [1999] propose a test for the relation between q_b and the mean excess above threshold, that should approach a straight line when the GPD hypothesis is respected.
-Other authors [e.g., Tanaka and Takara, 2002] prefer to directly test the stability of the quantile estimates, i.e., to select a threshold where little difference in the results would ensue if one would have chosen a slightly higher or lower threshold value.
+Several methods have been proposed to verify the adequacy of the GPD hypothesis or to directly select a threshold $q_b$ which produces a good fit to the GPD.
+For example, Davison and Smith [1990] and Lang et al. [1999] propose a test for the relation between $q_b$ and the mean excess above threshold, that should approach a straight line when the GPD hypothesis is respected.
+Other authors [e.g. Tanaka and Takara, 2001] prefer to directly test the stability of the quantile estimates, i.e. to select a threshold where little difference in the results would ensue if one would have chosen a slightly higher or lower threshold value.
 However, in the absence of a clear test for stability, these procedures leave very much to the subjectivity of the user (see the application by Lang et al. [1999]).

-[33] A further approach has been suggested by Dupuis [1999], who proposes to apply an optimal bias robust estimation procedure: a weight between 0 and 1 is assigned to each data point (with a high weight meaning that the GPD model is fitting well) and the threshold is modified until all data points have weights close to 1.
-The approach is interesting, since it transfers at the level of the weights the problem of finding an appropriate threshold, with the result that a more objective choice is made possible (in a sense, a similar advantage is given by the FPOT toward a PDS procedure).
-However, it is necessary to run specific simulations in order to understand when the down weighting indicates a serious lack of fit, and the overall procedure can become very cumbersome and of difficult applicability.
+A further approach has been suggested by Dupuis [2000], who proposes to apply an optimal bias robust estimation procedure: a weight between 0 and 1 is assigned to each data point (with a high weight meaning that the GPD model is fitting well) and the threshold is modified until all data points have weights close to 1.
+The approach is interesting, since it transfers at the level of the weights the problem of finding an appropriate threshold, with the result that a more objective choice is made possible (in a sense, a similar advantage is given by the FPOT towards a PDS procedure).
+However, it is necessary to run specific simulations in order to understand when the downweighting indicates a serious lack of fit, and the overall procedure can become very cumbersome and of difficult applicability.

-[34] A more efficient alternative is to test the goodness of fit of the GPD: the problem is to find appropriate tests for the situation when the parameters of the distribution are unknown and their estimate is based on the sample of exceedances.
-In this case the classical goodness of fit tests are not distribution-free.
+A more efficient alternative is to test the goodness of fit of the GPD: the problem is to find appropriate tests for the situation when the parameters of the distribution are unknown and their estimate is based on the sample of exceedances.
+In this case the classical goodness-of-fit tests are not distribution-free.
 Only recently, a specific test for the GPD has been established by Choulakian and Stephens [2001], based on Cramer-von Mises and Anderson-Darling statistics (see Appendix B).
 Preliminary analyses showed that the Cramer-von Mises test demonstrates a greater stability and power over the Anderson-Darling test, probably because in the latter possible discrepancies in the left tail of the distribution are provided with excessive weight.

-4. Efficiency of the Estimation of the T-Year Flood
+4 Efficiency of the Estimation of the T-year Flood

-[35] The threshold and peaks selection procedure produces a sample of N peaks in t years, possibly following a Poisson-Pareto model (section 3).
-On the basis of the information contained in this sample, the estimation of the T-year flood, $\hat{q_T}$, from equation (5) can be performed.
-The usual procedure is to obtain from the sample the estimates $\hat{\lambda}$, $\hat{\alpha}$ and \hat{k} of model parameters, and then to insert these values into equation (5) for finding $\hat{q_T}$.
-Obviously, the nature of $\hat{q_T}$ is related to the type of original data: daily average discharge data allow one to estimate only the daily peak $\hat{q_T}$.
+The threshold and peaks selection procedure produces a sample of N peaks in t years, possibly following a Poisson-Pareto model (Section 3).
+Based on the information contained in this sample, the estimation of the T-year flood, $\hat{q}T$ , from Equation (5) can be performed.
+The usual procedure is to obtain from the sample the estimates $\hat{\lambda}$ , $\hat{\alpha}$ and $\hat{k}$ of model parameters, and then to insert these values into Equation (5) for finding $\hat{q}T$ .
+Obviously, the nature of $\hat{q}T$ is related to the type of original data: daily average discharge data allow one to estimate only the daily peak $\hat{q}T$ .